mhagenow01/FBFransac/README.md

 ### Issues/Limitations
 The primary limitation to this algorithm is that its runtime is underwhelming compared to other solutions with a highly refined implementation.
 In the worst case of isolated object classification (a task which this was not designed for), it can take upwards of 2 minutes to perform a single classification.
 While there is still signficant room for improvement in the runtime of this implementation, the complexity of improving it has thus far been cost prohibitive.

+Unfortunately, due to building access issues, we were unable to test our algorithm against real objects from the robot Kinect camera.
+In the future, we hope to do further testing and iteration to make our algorithm work with the actual robot system.

 ### Comparisons
 We compare our method with our implementation of Efficient RANSAC as well as with two state of the art open-source algorithms: ObjRecRansac and PointNet++.
 Details of the implementations and the comparisons follow: